-5. DIRECT RADIATIVE FORCING OF AEROSOL PARTICLES AND EFFECTS ON THE AMAZONIAN ECOSYSTEM

-The deforestation processes have been disturbing the Amazonian forest ecosystems in several different ways.
-As an example, the conversion of natural forest to pasture changes the energy and water balances and, consequently, can alter the atmospheric water content and precipitation patterns [Silva

-Dias et al., 2002].
+5. DIRECT RADIATIVE FORCING OF AEROSOL PARTICLES AND EFFECTS ON THE AMAZONIAN ECOSYSTEM et al., 2005].
+As an example, the conversion of natural forest to pasture changes the energy and water balances and, consequently, can alter the atmospheric water content and precipitation patterns [Silva Dias et al., 2002].
 These processes release a large amount of aerosol particles to the atmosphere, leading to strong changes in the surface radiation balance [Chand et al., 2006; Schafer et al., 2008; Procópio et al., 2004].
-The interaction between the downward solar radiation with these aerosol particles and clouds affect directly the atmospheric radiative budget reducing the direct incoming solar radiation and increasing its diffuse fraction [Schafer et al., 2002a, 2002b; Nivogi et al., 2004; Gu et al., 1999, 2003].
-LBA made longterm measurements of detailed aerosol optical properties using several AERONET Sun photometers and radiometer in several sites.
+The interaction between the downward solar radiation with these aerosol particles and clouds affect directly the atmospheric radiative budget reducing the direct incoming solar radiation and increasing its diffuse fraction [Schafer et al., 2002a, 2002b; Niyogi et al., 2004; Gu et al., 1999, 2003].
+LBA made long-term measurements of detailed aerosol optical properties using several AERONET Sun photometers and radiometer in several sites [Eck et al., 1998].
 The reduction in the surface radiation fluxes was monitored for AF, and Figure 5 shows a time series of 9 years of aerosol direct radiative forcing in AF (located in the northern portion of the Mato Grosso state), a representative area of biomass-burning influence.
 Instantaneous direct radiative forcing of up to $-300 \text{ w m}^{-2}$ (the radiative forcing is negative because this effect subtracts solar radiation at the ground) is observed most of the years during the dry season.
 The observations over many years of dry season measurements resulted in an average surface radiative forcing of -37 W m-2 [Procópio et al., 2004], which is a very significant cooling effect in the surface level.